Miravan Breaking Open the Tomb of his Ancestors: Description

 The painting was titled Miravan Breaking Open the Tomb of his Ancestors and it shows a Persian nobleman, Miravan, who has discovered one of his ancestor's tombs.
 Driven by greed he orders that the tomb be broken open after he sees that the tomb's inscription claims that a "greater treasure than Croesus ever possessed" is within.
 The painting shows the revulsion of Miravan and his anguish when he realises that he has been tricked.
-His ancestor says that Miravan will not enjoy eternal repose as he has disturbed one of his progenitors.
+The inscription find inside the tomb says that Miravan will not enjoy eternal repose as he has disturbed one of his progenitors.

 The story of Miravan as explained by Joseph Wright comes from John Gilbert Cooper's Letters Concerning Taste which was published in 1755.
 Though Cooper claims that the story is Persian, no original source is known.